steveygfromao/SQSProducer/README.md

 Simple C# console app to send a message to a defined SQS url.

 # Usage
-You need to set up a AWS SQS.
+You will need to set up an AWS SQS.
 Copy its URL and add to the queueUrl in the source file (SQSProducer.cs)

-You will also need to provide your AWS credentials in the source file (access key, secret key, region)
+You will also need to provide your AWS credentials in the source file SQSProducer.cs (access key, secret key, region).
+For obvious reasons I cannot put mine in there.